arawa/mattermost-install-guide/mattermost-centos-7.md

 # systemctl enable mattermost
 ```

-The service is by default listening in IPv6 only on all interfaces.
-This means configuring a firewall will be needed, otherwise, Mattermost will still be reachable on :8065.
-To ensure this is the case, we can check with `ss`:
+The service is by default listening on all interfaces only in IPv6.
+This means configuring a firewall will be needed, otherwise, Mattermost will still be reachable on :8065 to the public, something we don't want.
+To confirm the situation, we can check it with `ss`:
 ```
 $ ss -tuanp | grep LISTEN | grep 8065
 tcp    LISTEN     0      128    [::]:8065               [::]:*                   users:(("mattermost",pid=1115,fd=19))